adhocteam/styleguide/pages/writing.md

 As a remote company, written communication is often how people get to know us.
 Whether they’re federal employees, potential staff members, or folks interested in our work.
 As we scale and grow the breadth of our communication, we need a set of core guidelines and principles that define Ad Hoc’s writing style.
 These guidelines are intended to make our communications consistent, clear, and undoubtedly from Ad Hoc.

-This guide is a companion to the [Ad Hoc Brand Guidelines](https://docs.google.com/document/d/1cYj9iC-8RuxBH8ufc8pYR_aiLSgn8Dk4xjYZXduTv04/edit) and the Content Writing Guide.
+This guide is a companion to the [Ad Hoc Brand Guidelines](https://docs.google.com/document/d/1cYj9iC-8RuxBH8ufc8pYR_aiLSgn8Dk4xjYZXduTv04/edit).
 This is a living document and is subject to change as Ad Hoc’s work changes.
-If you have questions for feedback, please contact Andre Francisco (@andre on Slack).
+If you have questions for feedback, please contact Andre Francisco.

 ### Content principles